ente76/guillotine/README.md

 ### settings

+- `icon` (string): name of a system icon to show as the status icon
 - `loglevel`: (string) the log level of the extenions. any of the following values is valid:
   - `debug`
   - `info`